-13 October—22 December 2022
+14 October—22 December 2022

-The portraits of the perpetrators of the violent homophobic murder of student Matthew Shepard in 1998, the legacy of American New Dance against the backdrop of statues of Helmut Kohl, George Bush and Mikhail Gorbachev, the sound of brass replacing the banned language in Western Macedonia in the Prespa region, a rollerblader swaying in Washington’s D.C.
-Black Lives Matter square, the unknown envelope of “Greco-Buddhist art”, experiments involving the use of English as a compulsory lingua franca, are notes from a variety of ‘violations’.
-The 3rd and final episode of Waste/d Pavilion brings together works, projects, texts that focus on issues of language and the body or the body of language.
+The portraits of the perpetrators of the violent homophobic murder of student Matthew Shepard in 1998, the legacy of American New Dance against the backdrop of statues of Helmut Kohl, George Bush and Mikhail Gorbachev, the sound of brass replacing the banned language in Western Macedonia in the Prespa region, the unknown dossier of “Greco-Buddhist art”, experiments involving the use of English as a compulsory lingua franca, are some examples of various “violations” the exhibition discusses.

 The 3rd Episode of Waste/d Pavilion features Dimitris Ameladiotis & Virginia Mastrogiannaki, Hypatia Vourloumis, Jeremiah Day – Fred Dewey & Simone Forti, Anastasia Diavasti, Kevin Jerome Everson, Sofia Mavragani, Natasa Biza, Henrik Olesen, Sarp Ozer & Doja Yirik, Chara Stergiou, Elena Tzelepi, Nikoline Van Harskamp.

-Theory in the Remix
+Theory in the Mix

-Seminar by Chara Stergiou
+Workshopby Chara Stergiou

 Conversation: The Occupation of New Dance Legacies